webplatform/docs/svg/elements/use/index.md

+{{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
+|High-level issues=Stub, Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
-|Content=Incomplete, Not Neutral, Compatibility Incomplete, Examples Best Practices, Cleanup
+|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 }}
-{{Standardization_Status|}}
+{{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
+{{Summary_Section}}
 {{Markup_Element
 |DOM_interface=svg/objects/SVGElement
 }}
-{{Topics|SVG}}
 {{Examples_Section
 |Not_required=No
-|Examples={{Single_Example
+|Examples={{Single Example
 |Description=In the following code example, the '''use''' element is used to create three instances of a rectange defined in a [[svg/elements/defs|'''defs''']] tag.
 Copy this sample to a text file and save it with the .html file extension.
-Run it in Internet Explorer 9 to see three instances of a rectangle.
+Run it in a browser that supports inline SVG to see three instances of a rectangle.

 It should look like this:
-|LiveURL=
-|Code=

-&lt;!DOCTYPE html&gt;
+|Code=&lt;!DOCTYPE html&gt;
 &lt;html&gt;

     &lt;head&gt;